How Donor Drives Are Matched for Head Swaps

 The closer the donor is to the patient in manufacturing date and production site, the higher the compatibility probability.
 Drives manufactured in the same batch at the same factory use the same component lots: same head wafer, same preamp batch, same platter lot.
 Component-level consistency within a production batch is high.

-Seagate encodes manufacturing information in the DCM (Drive Configuration Matrix) printed on the label.
-The DCM indicates the head type, preamp, motor, and other configuration details.
-Two drives with the same model number and firmware revision but different DCMs may have incompatible heads.
+Western Digital encodes manufacturing information in the DCM (Drive Configuration Matrix) printed on the label.
+The 5th and 6th characters of the DCM indicate the head stack supplier and preamp configuration.
+Two drives with the same model number and firmware revision but different DCM codes may have incompatible heads.

 Same model number does not mean compatible donor.

-A Seagate ST2000LM007 with firmware CC26 from January 2018 and an ST2000LM007 with firmware SDM1 from 2020 are different hardware generations despite sharing a model number.
+A Seagate ST2000LM007 with firmware SBK2 from early 2017 and an ST2000LM007 with firmware SDM1 from 2020 are different hardware generations despite sharing a model number.
 The heads, preamp, and firmware are different.
-Using the SDM1 drive as a donor for the CC26 patient will not work.
+Using the SDM1 drive as a donor for the SBK2 patient will not work.
 Matching requires firmware revision, head map, and manufacturing proximity.

 How Labs Maintain Donor Inventory